auth10/Auth10.WindowsAzureActiveDirectory/README.md

-# Windows Azure Active Directory Graph
+# Windows Azure Active Directory Graph API

-This library is based on various sample code from Microsoft and it works with the Windows Azure Active Directory Preview.
+* This library simplifies access to Windows Azure Active Directory from .NET applications.
+* It is derived from original samples included in the Windows Azure Active Directory Preview.
+The original samples are more of proof of concepts and they were based on a static API (`AzureADGraph.GetUsers`) that wasn't thread safe.
+The paging implementation was akwards as well.
+We are cleaning that up.
+Also removed the dependency with AAL until it doesn't requires the c++ runtime dependency.
+* It includes integration tests with a dev tenant
+* It provides a NuGet

 ## Usage